grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 ## Import contact points

-Create or delete contact points in your Grafana instance(s).
+Create or delete contact points via provisioning files in your Grafana instance(s).

-1. Create a contact point in Grafana.
+1. Find the contact point in Grafana.
 1. [Export][alerting_export] and download a provisioning file for your contact point.
-1. Copy the contents into a YAML or JSON configuration file in the `provisioning/alerting` directory.
+1. Copy the contents into a YAML or JSON configuration file and place it in the `provisioning/alerting` directory of the Grafana instance you wish to import the alerting resources.

    Example configuration files can be found below.

-1. Add the file(s) to your GitOps workflow, so that they deploy alongside your Grafana instance(s).
+1. Restart your Grafana instance (or reload the provisioned files via the Admin API).

 Here is an example of a configuration file for creating contact points.